 The American Heart Association recommends the following guidelines for home blood

-Don't smoke or drink coffee for 30 minutes before taking your blood pressure.
+Don't smoke, have caffeinated drinks, or exercise for 30 minutes before taking your

 Go to the bathroom before the test.

 Relax for 5 minutes before taking the measurement.